 Maintenance Decals have a green background and can vary to the number of panels.
 This decal shows a type maintenance required and frequency interval.

 See the section on safety signs for safety decal definitions.
-For a complete illustration of decals and decal locations, download the parts manual for your model product at www.wallensteinequipment.com.
+For an illustration that shows all the decals and decal locations, go to WallensteinEquipment.com and download the Parts Manual for your Wallenstein product.